Archaeology and Gender in Europe

 Welcome to the website of the working party Archaeology and Gender in Europe (AGE)!

-AGE session at the 20th EAA conference in Istanbul
+AGE meeting at the 21st EAA conference in Glasgow

-Forthcoming summer 2014: The papers of the 2010 Berlin conference Mädchen im Altertum / Girls in Antiquity" by Susanne Moraw and Anna Kieburg (vol. 11 of the series Frauen - Forschung - Archäologie edited by FemArc - Netzwerk archäologisch arbeitender Frauen)The volume adresses the long neglected topic of girls - i.e. female individuals that have not yet undergone certain rites de passage neccessary to become a "woman" - in various ancient societies.
+The papers of the 2010 Berlin conference Mädchen im Altertum/Girls in Antiquity by Susanne Moraw and Anna Kieburg (vol. 11 of the series Frauen - Forschung - Archäologie edited by FemArc - Netzwerk archäologisch arbeitender Frauen)The volume adresses the long neglected topic of girls - i.e. female individuals that have not yet undergone certain rites de passage neccessary to become a "woman" - in various ancient societies.
 26 papers deal with Bronze Age Europe, Ancient Mesopotamia and Egypt, Bronze Age Greece, Greece and Rome, Late Antiquity, and the Early Middle Ages.
 The papers are either written in German or in English, with an abstract in both languages.

 The proposal for a EAA working party on Gender and Archaeology in Europe arises from the EAA session Gender, Identity and Materiality celebrated in Malta 2008.The first official action of the current party has been the organization of a round table session by the same name on “Gender and Archaeology in Europe” in the 2009 EAA meeting.
 In tune with our goals we invited young speakers from seven different European countries in Europe to present their views on the professional situation of professional women archaeologists working in Europe and their views on what gender archaeology should be.

 After that, AGE organized sessions on various topic at each EAA Annual Meeting as well as other conferences.
 Details can be find at the page actions.